-Step 6: Don’t Feel Obligated to Answer Everyone
+Step #6: Don’t Feel Obligated to Answer Everyone

 But remember: as a business owner, time is your most precious resource.
 Don’t let yourself feel obligated to everyone that emails you.
 You don’t owe everyone an in-depth response.
 “No” is a complete sentence.

-Step 7: Ask for Help
+Step #7: Ask for Help

 Whether you’re doing it on your own or hiring help, wrangling your inbox into shape can be a time-consuming project at first.
-But once your systems are in place, it’ll save you a ton of time – which you can reinvest in running your business.
+Once your systems are in place, it’ll save you a ton of time – which you can reinvest in running your business.